CorporateRewards/docs-myrewards/source/index.html.md

-id | `integer` | id of this transaction user_id | `integer` | user id of the user this transaction belongs description | `string` | transaction description value | `integer` | can be positive or negative. value of points on the transaction balance | `integer` | users running balance, at the time of the transaction transaction_type | `string` | indicates the event which caused the transaction created_at | `string` |
+id | `integer` | id of this transaction user_id | `integer` | user id of the user this transaction belongs description | `string` | transaction description value | `integer` | can be positive or negative. value of points on the transaction.
+Credit to the balance will be shown as a positive integer and debits will be negative balance | `integer` | users running balance, at the time of the transaction transaction_type | `string` | indicates the event which caused the transaction remote_transaction_id | `integer` | optional - indicates a remote systems unique identifier for this transaction created_at | `string` |

 ## Show User's Last Transaction